canonical/synapse-operator/docs/how-to/backup-and-restore.md

 ## Restore

 The recommendation is to first restore PostgreSQL if necessary.
-Then deploying, configuring Synapse and integrating Synapse with other charms as in a normal deployment and finally restoring Synapse.
+Then deploying, configuring and integrating Synapse with other charms as in a normal deployment and finally restoring Synapse.

-The revisions used PostgreSQL and Synapse should be the same ones as the ones used for the backup.
-The configuration for Synapse before restoring the backup should also match the configuration of the original application.
+The revisions used PostgreSQL and Synapse charms should be the same ones as the ones used for the backup.
+The configuration for Synapse before restoring the backup should also match the configuration in the original application.
 This is specially important for the configuration option `server_name` and anything related to the filesystem configuration.

 ### Restore PostgreSQL